-When financial hardships present themselves, homeowners can benefit from a variety of CHFA programs.
-From financial counseling to emergency loans and job training, CHFA and its partners have programs and services available at no charge.
+When financial hardships present themselves, homeowners can benefit from a variety of CHFA programs from Foreclosure Prevention Workshops and One-on-One Foreclosure Prevention Counseling, to the Emergency Mortgage Assistance Program (EMAP), to job training.
+CHFA and its partners have programs and services available at no charge.

 Bridgeport Neighborhood Trust